-Influenza infection increases likelihood of bacterial pneumonia 100-foldJune 26th, 2013 in Diseases, Conditions, Syndromes /
+Influenza infection increases likelihood of bacterial pneumonia 100-foldJune 26, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 It's been known for more than two centuries that pneumonia cases increase during flu epidemics.